jevad/NLTKinstallForNlpClass/README.md

 <a name="audience"/>
 ## Audience
-This page is to help my classmates taking the Coursera NLP class.
+This page is to help my classmates taking an online NLP class that uses Python and NLTK.
 Some of us have had difficulty getting Python and NLTK set up properly.
 If this is useful to anyone else, so much the better.

 <a name="initial"/>
 ## Initial Comments